 I ate breakfast in the gas station on a frigid morning and reluctantly turned left onto the highway in the opposite direction of Skyline Drive.
 I definitely wouldn’t recommend that cyclists take this route – I just wanted to get to a lower elevation quickly.

 I had originally planned to ride on pavement all the way to Castle Dale, but a lady in a local bakery in Huntington told me about a dirt road shortcut.

 I was thrilled to leave the busier roads behind as I entered the silence and vastness of the desert.

 From there, I headed east towards Moab, using a combination of dirt roads that would lead to the Plateau Passage Bikepacking Route.
-I would rejoin the main Wild West Route near Bryce Canyon.
-In Utah, the Wild West Route mainly follows Utah’s high plateaus and I was keen to get into the low desert and famous red rock scenery.
+I would rejoin the main Western Wildlands Route near Bryce Canyon.
+In Utah, the Western Wildlands Route mainly follows Utah’s high plateaus and I was keen to get into the low desert and famous red rock scenery.

 When the colourful waves of rock began to rise out of the scrublands, I felt like I was moving through a dream.
 I was buzzing all over, suddenly finding it surreal to really be where I was.
 I had wanted to ride through the Utah desert forever and I had finally made it here.
 I stopped many times to take photos and attempt to absorb it all.